lucaspellegrinelli/rip.nvim/README.md

 rip.setup({
     keybinds = {
-        toggle_mark = "x", -- Selecting/Unselecting a specific occurences or files to be replaced
+        toggle_mark = "x", -- (Un)Selecting a specific occurences or files to be replaced
-        toggle_collapse = "c", -- Collapsing/Uncollapsing the occurences of a specific file
+        toggle_collapse = "c", -- (Un)Collapsing the occurences of a specific file
-        toggle_mark_all = "a", -- Selecting/Unselecting all the occurences found in all files
+        toggle_mark_all = "a", -- (Un)Selecting all the occurences found in all files
         confirm_replace = "<CR>", -- Close the window and replacing all selected occurences cancel_replace = "<Esc>", -- Close the window and NOT replacing any occurences },